McNerdius/TailBlazor/readme.md

 # Prerequisites

-- [dotnet 6 RC2 SDK](https://dotnet.microsoft.com/download/dotnet/6.0).
-See note at top about Preview 7.
+- [dotnet 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0).
+This is installed with Visual Studio 2022.
-- latest [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local) for the API
+- Latest [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local) for the API, if using VSCode/CLI.
-- [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) for Azure Functions debugging.
-After installing the VS Code extension, i'm able to run the API outside VS Code and it works fine.
-(The Visual Studio 2019 Preview installer lists the deprecated "Azure Storage Emulator" under Individual Components which works fine but may have to be started manually.)
+- [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) for Azure Functions debugging, if using VSCode/CLI.
 - [node.js](https://nodejs.org/en/download/).

 This project is currently geared more toward [VS Code](https://code.visualstudio.com/download) as i am a fan and it is easy to create an "F5" experience that takes full advantage of both Tailwind JIT incremental builds and dotnet Hot Reload.
 See `.vscode/settings.json` for some settings that light up the same "code styles" (see [this](https://docs.microsoft.com/en-us/visualstudio/ide/code-styles-and-code-cleanup?view=vs-2019#code-styles-in-editorconfig-files), [this](https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2019), and [this](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-options?view=vs-2019)) and analyzers/fixes/refactorings featured in Visual Studio, but provided by Roslyn.
 Also note `.vscode/extensions.json`' suggestions, if you have the recommendations "muted". `bradlc.vscode-tailwindcss` in particular - it provides intellisense, linting, and [css previews](Assets/preview.png) for Tailwind.